Professor Wendy Adele Humphrey

 Professor Wendy Adele Humphrey is admitted to practice in Texas and New Mexico, the United States District Courts for the Northern District of Texas and the District of New Mexico, and the United States Courts of Appeals for the Fifth Circuit and the Tenth Circuit.

 Professor Humphrey earned her B.A. in Psychology, magna cum laude, from Westminster College in Fulton, Missouri.
-While at Westminster, she was selected as a Rhodes Scholar finalist for the State of New Mexico.
+While at Westminster, she was selected as a Rhodes Scholar finalist.
 She then earned her M.Ed. in Curriculum & Instruction, summa cum laude, and her J.D. from Texas Tech University.
 After graduating from law school, she joined the law firm of Lovell, Lovell, Newsom & Isern, L.L.P., where she later became a partner.
 She focused her litigation practice on commercial law, personal injury law, and appellate law.
 Among other awards, she was selected by Texas Monthly as a Rising Star in the area of general litigation.
-She is also a trained mediator.
+She also is a trained mediator.

-She joined the faculty at the law school in 2007, where she teaches Legal Practice and Client Interviewing, Counseling, and Negotiation.
-She also co-coaches the negotiation teams, one of which won the international negotiation competition in 2010.
+She joined the faculty at the law school in 2007, where she teaches Legal Practice and serves as a co-director of the Texas Tech University Pre-Law Academy.
+She also co-coaches the ABA negotiation team, which won the international negotiation competition in 2010.

 In the Lubbock community, Professor Humphrey is involved in the Junior League of Lubbock and the Lubbock Junior Women’s Club, and she serves as the Finance Advisor for the Texas Tech chapter of Kappa Alpha Theta.
-She is also on the Board of Directors for Court Appointed Special Advocates (CASA) of the South Plains.
+She also is a former member of the Board of Directors for Court Appointed Special Advocates (CASA) of the South Plains.
 In 2010, she was named one of Lubbock’s “Top 20 Under 40.”

 B.A., Westminster College, 1995